pazams/go-for-javascript-developers/README.md

 Both languages pass errors as regular values.
 Also, both languages leverage flow control constructs: JS uses `throw` `catch` `finally` block, and Go uses [`panic` `recover` `defer` ](https://blog.golang.org/defer-panic-and-recover)

 ## (D) Usage
-Despite the similarity claimed above, the languages differ on how these mechanism are used:
+Despite the similarity claimed above, the languages differ on how and when errors are handled:

 ### JS
 In JS, the way to propegate an error is determined by the synchorinic nature of the function.